otfbm/docs/guides_getting_started.md

 # Getting Started

 If you're running the `!map` alias for the first time look no further.
 This guide will teach you how to set up a map, customize it, place characters as tokens, and move them.
-Check the [Advanced Guides]() if you've already got a handle on the `!map` alias.
+Check out our [Advanced Guides]() if you've already got a handle on the `!map` alias.

 > **Disclaimer**
 This guide assumes you know the basic `!init` functions of Avrae: how to start an encounter, add monsters, add combatants, and generally run a combat.
 If you don't you can head over to [Avrae's documentation](https://avrae.readthedocs.io/en/latest/) to find out how.